Economy of the Empire of Brazil: Growth

 The extinction of the traffic in African slaves in 1850, contrary to what many authors allege, did not "liberate" credit for industrial development.
 That claim has no documentary basis whatever.
-On the contrary, capital employed in the trade was had already been directed to sectors such as enterprises of urban services, transport, banking and trade.
+On the contrary, capital employed in the trade had already been directed to sectors such as enterprises of urban services, transport, banking and trade.
 But it is possible that there was an indirect contribution to the growth of the industrial sector through banking loans.
 In 1850, there were 50 factories with a capital of at least Rs 7.000:000$000.

 The imperial government created several incentives for the industrialization of the country.
 The earliest of these date from the reign of Dom Pedro I, through awards of government grants.
 The first establishment to receive such a grant was the Fábrica das Chitas (In English: Chitas Factory), devoted to paper and printing, by a decree of 26 June 1826.
 The practice was resumed in the 1840s, when new industrial establishments received subsidies. in 1857, seven factories benefited from this practice of incentives, among them, the Ponta da Areia mentioned above and that was owned by Irineu Evangelista de Sousa (later Viscount of Mauá).
 One of the criteria for the granting of these subsidies was the exclusive employment of free workers.

 The goal, then, was not only the transition from the old colonial economic system to that of the modern capitalist, but also from slave labor to free.
 Other incentives arose, such as the decree of 8 August 1846 that exempted manufactured products from certain transport taxes (internally as well as externally), shielded from military recruitment a determinate number of employees of industrial establishments and eliminated tariffs on parts and machinery imported for textile factories.
 The following year in June, a new decree stated that all industrial establishments on national soil would be free of taxes on imported raw materials.
 Thus, production costs of domestic industry dropped considerably, allowing it to compete with foreign products.
 The Alves Branco tariff underwent modification in 1857, reducing to 15% the tax on imported products.
 Later, under the Rio Branco cabinet at the beginning of the 1870s, the tariff on foreign products was newly raised to 40%, and new raw materials were exempted from import taxes.